segment-integrations/analytics-swift-live/README.md

 /// -------------------------------------------------------------------------
 ///
-/// Using the Analytics classes within Edge Functions runtime
+/// Using the Analytics classes within Live Plugins runtime
 ///

 // Issue a simple track call into the system.
 This will